dvlin-dev/temp-email/README_en.md

 ### Automatic Deployment (Recommended)

-This project includes a pre-configured GitHub Action workflow to help you automatically deploy the Vmail application to Cloudflare.
+This project includes a pre-configured GitHub Action workflow to help you automatically deploy the temp-email application to Cloudflare.

 For detailed steps, please refer to the [GitHub Action Auto-Deployment Tutorial](/docs/github-action-tutorial.md).